EsotericSoftware/tablelayout/README.md

 ![](https://raw.github.com/wiki/EsotericSoftware/tablelayout/images/logo.gif)

+Please use the [TableLayout discussion group](http://groups.google.com/group/tablelayout-users) for support.

 ## Overview

 TableLayout is a lightweight Java library for setting the position and size of UI widgets using a logical table, similar to HTML tables.
 The core of TableLayout is UI toolkit agnostic and comes with support for [libgdx](http://code.google.com/p/libgdx/), Swing, Android, and [TWL](http://twl.l33tlabs.org/).
 Layout using tables is intuitive and TableLayout's Java API is very easy to use.